MWL88/architecture-center/docs/best-practices/data-partitioning.md

 ## Application design considerations

 Partitioning adds complexity to the design and development of your system.
 Consider partitioning as a fundamental part of system design even if the system initially only contains a single partition.
-If you address partitioning as an afterthought, it will be more challending because you already have a live system to maintain:
+If you address partitioning as an afterthought, it will be more challenging because you already have a live system to maintain:

 - Data access logic will need to be modified.
 - Large quantities of existing data may need to be migrated, to distribute it across partitions